VaultScholars/island_formulator/README.md

 **3. Tailwind styles aren't showing up**
 *   **Fix**: Make sure you are running the server using `bin/dev` instead of `bin/rails server` if you are using the standard Rails 8 Tailwind setup, as `bin/dev` starts the CSS watcher.

----

-## Next Week Preview

-Great job!
-You have a working ingredient tracker.
-But right now, anyone who visits your site can see and delete your ingredients.
-Next week, we'll add **Authentication** so you can have your own private account, and we'll add a **Tagging System** to categorize your ingredients even further!